My Fan Fiction

 All of the following work is © Butterfree/Dragonfree/antialiasis and is not to be reprinted anywhere, borrowed from or otherwise used without permission.
 Pokémon is © Nintendo, GAME FREAK and Creatures Inc. All non-canon characters, settings, etc. are my own unless otherwise stated.

 A trainer fic I've been working on since 2002 and revising over and over because I can't stop trying to make the best of the deeply flawed original.
 It has its own minipage (and a couple of spin-offs, too), so just go there and browse around.
 Rated PG-13 to R for various things detailed in the "Legal" section.

 A few scientists get drunk and start fiddling with gene splicing.
 Ten years later, they're taking care of eight half-Pokémon kids, each freakier than the next, while a religious fanatic plots to murder them all.

 This is a sort of alternate-universe closer-to-real-life deconstruction of Pokémorph fics that started out very experimental and mostly intended as dark humour but later gained more direction and turned out extremely grim, even for me.
-Thus, it is now rated R. There is a boatload of uncensored swearing, violence, blood, death, mild sexual references, and discussion of controversial subjects people may be offended by.
+Thus, it is now rated R. There is a boatload of uncensored swearing, violence, blood, death, mild sexual references, and discussion of controversial, sensitive subjects.
 Not for kids who don't know what they're getting into!

 This story is complete.
 There will be no more chapters.

 - Chapter 1